glowform/reproducible_research_2025/lessons/RR_assignment_5.md

 Clone the repository so you can work on it locally (use the option you prefer).

-Go to the `Assignments` folder, edit the `assignment5_hello.txt` file inside (e.g. write the date inside, or whatever you want to).
+Go to the `lessons` folder, edit the `assignment5_hello.txt` file inside (e.g. write the date inside, or whatever you want to).

 Stage the change, commit it and push it.